 Is TML open for business?

 Yes.
-The building is closed to all but essential personnel and most staff is working remotely, but the League remains open for business and is fully ready to serve.
+The building is closed to all but essential personal and most staff is working remotely, but the League remains open for business and is fully ready to serve.
 Cities are encouraged to call or email for legal assistance, help with ordinances, or for general advice or assistance.
 Let us know how we can assist you and your city.

 Call TML staff at 512-231-7400, or email Scott Houston for legal assistance at SHouston@tml.org; Rachael Pitts for membership support at RPitts@tml.org; and the training team for questions about conferences and workshops at firstname.lastname@example.org.